farm-ng/amiga-dev-kit/website/docs/hardware/electronics.md

 :::warning ESTOP button at inclined terrain
 Engaging the E-stop button cuts power to the motor controllers but it does not provide a braking system.
-Be prepare for the Amiga to roll over if the button is engaged while the robot sits at an incline.
+Be prepared for the Amiga to roll freely if the button is engaged while the robot sits at an `incline.
 :::

 ![schematics of E-STOP circuit](./assets/estop.png)